dilanmorar/docker_hackerank_api/README.md

 ## How to run API using dockerfile

-Need to make sure you are in the project directory
+Need to make sure you are in the project directory 'Hackerank_basic_api'.

 To build the image: